frida/frida-website/docs/quickstart.md

    129 ms	recvfrom()
 {% endhighlight %}

-So as you can see, Frida injected itself into Skype, enumerated the loaded shared libraries and hooked all the functions whose names start with either `recv` or `read`.
+So as you can see, Frida injected itself into Twitter, enumerated the loaded shared libraries and hooked all the functions whose names start with either `recv` or `read`.
 It also generated some boilerplate scripts for taking care of inspecting the function calls as they happen.
 Now, those scripts are just